Over 25 family friendly Halloween traditions!

 Toast Pumpkin Seeds.

 Attend Pumpkin Nights-It’s a Halloween festival with food, face painting, and a half mile display of over 3,000 hand carved pumpkins all lit up!
-They are in multiple states and I think just started in 2016, so we are excited to check it out!
+They are in multiple states now!

 Go Trick-or-Treating– It wouldn’t be Halloween without this.
-You don’t have to limit yourself to door-to-door either, most malls and grocery stores even do trick-or-treating now.
+You don’t have to limit yourself to door-to-door either, most malls and zoos even do trick-or-treating now.

 Pass out candy.